Maxyee/pyWebsockets/README.md

 ```

 - Now load a html file to the mainWindow
-- Make a directory called `templates` and make a file `mainWindow.html` into that directory
+- Make a directory called `static` and make a file `mainWindow.html` into that directory

 ```html
 <!DOCTYPE html>